italia/cie-eid-saml-docs/README.md

 ## How to contribute

+Please help development by reporting problems, suggesting changes and asking questions.
+To do this, you can [create a GitHub Issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitHub Issues for publiccode.yml](https://github.com/italia/publiccode.yml/issues).

-Feel free to open [Pull Requests and to present a problem with an Issue](CONTRIBUTING.md).
+Feel free to open Pull Requests and to present a problem with an Issue.

+If you never used GitHub, get up to speed with [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/) or follow one of the great free interactive courses in the [GitHub learning lab](https://lab.github.com/) on working with GitHub and working with MarkDown, the syntax this project's documentation is in.

+This project is [licenced CC-0](LICENSE), which essentially means that the project, along with your contributions is in the Public Domain in whatever jusrisdiction possible, and everyone can do whatever they want with it.

 ## License